 - Minor Infraction has limited impact on the athlete, other athletes or individuals and/or the camp.
-Disciplinary measures will be decided upon by Coach and if necessary with Lead Chaperone.
-Disciplinary measures may include having to hike up the hill to ski, "extra drylnad", a good talking and apologies where necessary, etc. Disciplinary measures for repeated minor infractions could involve withdrawal of training privileges for a period of time (half a day to a day) to restrictions from participating in future camps or removal of racing privileges.
-Minor infractions will be communicated by the Lead Chaperone to the parents of the athlete by email/text/phone and may not be communicated until after the camp is over, at the discretion of the Lead Chaperone - Major Infraction has serious impact on the athlete, other athletes or individuals and/or the camp.
+Disciplinary measures will be decided upon by Coach and if necessary, with Lead Chaperone.
+Disciplinary measures may include a good talking and apologies where necessary.
+Disciplinary measures for repeated minor infractions could involve withdrawal of training privileges for a period of time (half a day to a day) to restrictions from participating in future camps or removal of racing privileges.
+Minor infractions will be communicated by the Lead Chaperone to the parents of the athlete by email/text/phone and may not be communicated until after the camp is over, at the discretion of the Lead Chaperone. - Major Infraction has serious impact on the athlete, other athletes or individuals and/or the camp.
 Disciplinary measures could involve being sent home (at parents' expense) and restrictions from participating in future camps.
-Major infractions will be reviewed and approved by the Coach, the President, the age group coordinator and at least one Vice President of the Board (any board member related to the athlete will be exempt from this process and replaced by another board member).
-Disciplinary measures for Major Infractions will be communicated to the parents of the athlete involved by the Lead Chaperone, who will try to reach the parents by phone first and then by email or text as soon as is reasonably practicable.
+Disciplinary measures for Major Infractions will be communicated to the parents of the athlete involved by the Lead Chaperone, who will try to reach the parents by phone first and then by email or text as soon as is reasonably practicable. - Should a Lead Coach and Lead Chaperone agree that an infraction warrants disciplinary measures after a camp has concluded the VRC Complaints Chair will be notified.